wei200/leetcode/README.md

 # My Leetcode Solutions (Python)

-Each subfolder represents one specific pattern.
+Each subfolder has solutions for one pattern.
 For example, two_pointers subfolder contains my solutions to two pointer questions.
 All solutions are implemented in Python.